-After careful research, many calls and visits, you have rented a commissary kitchen.
+After a lot of research, countless calls, and a few visits, you’ve finally rented a commissary kitchen.

-Now, you are ready to grow your food business!
+Now, you’re ready to grow your food business!

 #1 What do you need for food delivery?